tldr-pages/tldr/pages/common/mongodump.md

 `mongodump --collection {{collection_name}} --db {{database_name}}`

-- Connect to a given host running on a given port, and take a dump:
+- Connect to a given host running on a given port, and create a dump:

 `mongodump --host {{host}} --port {{port}}`